Skip Navigation

 Introduction

-Flanked by the Black Sea on its west and the Greater Caucasus Mountains on the north, Georgia is a land of considerable natural diversity.
+Georgia (Georgian: საქართველო, transliterated as Sakartvelo) is a land of considerable natural diversity, flanked by the Black Sea on its west and the Greater Caucasus Mountains on the north.
 Warm seaside towns like Batumi are complete with palms and cypresses, exuding a delightful exotic feel, while further inland, the lush Kakheti region and its many miles of vineyards is world-renowned for the quality of its wine.

 It seems appropriate, then, that Georgian culture be as diverse and distinctive as the Georgian landscape.
 Long recognized by major civilizations as a strategic location, the region passed through Mongolian, Turkish, Greek, Arabian, Persian and Russian hands.
 The influences of these cultures have shaped modern-day Georgia into a perplexing land, where East and West meet and fuse.